 - The spaces are designed for MBA teams.

-- If you are a MBA student and your WisCard does not access the rooms, contact Lynn Snyder at firstname.lastname@example.org or Tammy Weisensel at email@example.com in the EEMBA Programs Office for assistance.
+- If you are an MBA student and your WisCard does not access the rooms, contact Lynn Snyder at email@example.com or Matthew Burnette at firstname.lastname@example.org in the EEMBA Programs Office for assistance.

 - Breakout room usage is monitored on a random basis.